Treating Ménière's disease

 - Relaxation techniques – tinnitus can be a distressing and intrusive condition.
 Relaxing by practising yoga or special breathing techniques may help you to avoid stress and anxiety.

-- Cognitive behavioural therapy (CBT) – this is a therapy based on the knowledge that severe Ménière's disease symptoms have a significant psychological effect, resulting in negative thoughts and behaviour, which in turn aggravates your symptoms and creates a vicious circle.
-CBT is given by a specially trained professional who aims to change the way you think and behave in order to break this cycle.
+- Cognitive behavioural therapy (CBT) – this is a therapy based on the knowledge that Ménière's symptoms can have a significant psychological effect, resulting in negative thoughts and changes in behaviour.
+This may aggravate your symptoms and create a vicious circle.
+CBT is given by a specially trained professional who aims to change the way you think and behave, to break this cycle.